fusonic/php-extensions/packages/ddd-extensions/README.md

 The `getId()` method returns a value object (of type `Fusonic\DDDExtensions\Domain\Model\AbstractId`).
 It is recommended to create a dedicated "id" class for each domain entity.
 For example a `User` class with a `UserId` class.
-The `AbstractId` extended class must implement a `__toString` method which will return the internal value.
+The `AbstractId` extended class must implement a `getValue()` method which will return the internal value.
 The implementation of the internal value is up to you.
 For Doctrine you could use an integer and use the `Fusonic\DDDExtensions\Domain\Model\AbstractIntegerId` class, see [this example](./tests/Domain/UserId.php).

 In order to have consistent return types and to avoid null-checks everywhere, you cannot return null.
 If you use the `AbstractIntegerId` base class, the default internal value will be `0`.
-To check for this a convenient `isNull` method is implemented.
+To check for this a convenient `isNull()` method is implemented.

 ```php